googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![Complete color glyph definition without use of layers.](images/colr_color_glyph_without_layers.png)

-**Figure 5.36 Complete color glyph definition without use of layers.**
+**Figure 5.36 Complete color glyph definition without use of layers**

 The version 1 formats define a color glyph as a directed, acyclic graph of paint tables, and the concept of layering corresponds roughly to the number of